johnrachwan123/Foundations-Data-Engineering-Tutorial/README.md

 # Foundations-Data-Engineering-Tutorial
-Tutorial sessions solutions and files for the Foundations in Data Engineering Tutorial Sessions
+Tutorial sessions solutions and files for the Foundations in Data Engineering TUM course